HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'ggpubr', 'NMF'
+      installed size is  5.1Mb

-    Packages suggested but not available for checking: 'circlize', 'ggplotify'
+      sub-directories of 1Mb or more:

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+        extdata   1.5Mb
-    manual.
+        libs      1.1Mb
     ```

 # sindyr